AdamCoulterOz/GoAppDeploy/README.md

 Install-Module AzureRM.NetCore
 ```

-To run the app deployment, git clone this repo to your deployment machine and execute the following command from the root project folder context:
+To run the app deployment, git clone this repo to your deployment machine and execute the following command from the root project folder context (obviously with your target sub-id):

 ```powershell
 .\deploy.ps1 -subscriptionId "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"